-UK's 15 billion pound RBS sale to boost government coffers
+UK's 15-billion-pound RBS sale to boost government coffers

 At the current share price of 270 pence, little more than half the 502 pence the government paid for them, the Treasury stands to lose billions of pounds on the sale.

+Peter Hahn, professor of banking at the London Institute of Banking and Finance, said the government had decided to start selling its stake because RBS is close to resolving its problems and the government has accepted it is unlikely to get all its money back.

+“The government bought the shares almost 10 years ago, RBS is a very different bank today, so there is no way it can recoup the money it spent bailing it out,” he said.
+“This is a realisation from the government it is time to move on.”

-The share sale would represent around two thirds of the government’s 71 percent stake in RBS at current market prices.
+The sale would represent around two thirds of the government’s 71 percent stake in RBS at current market prices.

-“We welcome the recognition from the government on the progress we have made and the support for our strategy.
-We continue to deliver a simpler and safer bank focused on our customers in the UK but the timing of any share sale is a matter for the government,” an RBS spokeswoman said.
+A spokeswoman for RBS said the bank welcomed the government’s recognition of the bank’s progress.

+Britain’s independent Office for Budget Responsibility (OBR) said the government’s expected losses from rescuing failed banks during the 2007-2009 financial crisis narrowed to 21.8 billion pounds from 23.5 billion pounds in March.

-The plan comes as a boon to Hammond, who on Wednesday delivered a gloomy budget statement to parliament warning of lower tax revenues.
+Nevertheless, the proceeds from the share sale will come as a boon to Hammond, who on Wednesday delivered a gloomy budget statement to parliament warning of lower tax revenues.
+The share sale will help achieve a fall in public sector net debt as a share of GDP.

 A government plan to sell part of its RBS stake was scrapped last year in the wake of the Brexit vote.

+European Union regulators freed RBS from an obligation to sell more than 300 branches, bringing to an end the bank’s seven-year struggle to meet conditions for its bailout.

+Instead, the regulators accepted a plan for RBS to set up a fund to increase competition in the small-business market.

-Another obstacle to selling the shares has been a claim by the U.S. Justice Department that the bank, like many of its peers, mis-sold toxic mortgage-backed securities in the run-up to the financial crisis.
+That left as the remaining major legal obstacle a claim by the U.S. Justice Department that the bank, like many of its peers, mis-sold toxic mortgage-backed securities in the run-up to the financial crisis.

 RBS Chief Executive Ross McEwan has said he expects to settle the case this year, although formal talks have not started.

-McEwan and bank investors alike see resolving the case, which analysts have estimated could lead to a fine as high as $12 billion, as a prerequisite for the bank being able to exit government ownership.
+McEwan and bank investors alike see resolving the case, which analysts have estimated could lead to a fine of as much as $12 billion, as a prerequisite for the bank being able to exit government ownership.

-RBS shares fell by 0.7 percent by 1451 GMT, against a 1 percent increase in the STOXX European banks index .SX7P.
+RBS shares fell by 1.25 percent by 1630 GMT, against a 0.4 percent rise in the STOXX European banks index .SX7P.

-The independent Office for Budget Responsibility (OBR) said the government’s expected losses from rescuing failed banks during the 2007-2009 financial crisis narrowed to 21.8 billion pounds from 23.5 billion pounds in March.
+The government also said on Wednesday it expects to sell off the last remaining assets of the failed lenders Northern Rock and Bradford & Bingley by 2021.

 ($1 = 0.7540 pounds)

-additional reporting by Andrew MacAskill, editing by Louise Heavens and Adrian Croft
+editing by Louise Heavens and Adrian Croft